 The promises of life, of authority, of nearness to God, of opportunities for service, of glory, are for those who overcome through Christ every obstacle to their inheritance.
 The victorious saints shall inherit all things.

 The royal priesthood is holy and undefiled.
 Christ gave us His righteousness before the creation of the world and now is perfecting us in righteousness, in holiness, and in obedience to God.

 Let us, who are “partakers of the heavenly calling,” respond to our Lord and follow him through our transformation from the dust of the ground into life-giving spirits.
 Then we will be ready to serve as the light of the world, the rulers, priests, judges, and teachers of mankind.
 Through us the Lord will bring righteousness, peace, and joy to the nations of the earth.
 It is to this end that Christ has chosen us from among the ranks of mankind.

-Who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people [people for God’s own possession], zealous of good works.
+who gave Himself for us, that He might redeem us from every lawless deed and purify for Himself His own special people, zealous for good works.
 (Titus 2:14)

 We are separated from the world so we may belong to the Lord, being a firstfruits of mankind set aside to know and worship God.

 We are separated from sin so we may dwell in the Life that God in Christ Is.
 Everything that is in our personality must also be in the Personality of God.
 Whatever is not found in the Personality of God is not holy.

 We are separated from self-rule so we may be the Tabernacle of God, so God may find rest in us, so we may serve as the expression of God’s Person and will throughout the creation.

 Of the three separations, the most difficult is the separation from self-rule.
 A believer may be having success in separation from the world and separation from sin but still be filled with self-rule, self-will, self-centeredness, self-love.